China trade with sanctions-struck North Korea up 10.5 percent in first half

 "As neighbors, China and North Korea maintain normal business and trade exchanges," he said, adding that goods for ordinary people and those used for humanitarian reasons are not subject to sanctions.

+Overall trade growth with North Korea slowed in June, compared with previous second-quarter months.

-The figures show overall trade in dollar terms with North Korea rose about 12 percent in June from a month earlier, to $499 million, according to Reuters calculations based on previously released data.
+Trade in dollar terms with North Korea rose about 12 percent in June from a month earlier to $499 million, according to Reuters calculations based on previously released data.

 The calculations do not reflect revisions to earlier figures that may not have been announced.